bhoonil21/cse15l-lab-reports/Lab1Blog.md

 ## Installing VSCode ##
-* Go to the VsCode website [Link](https://code.visualstudio.com/)
+* Go to the VsCode website [https://code.visualstudio.com/](https://code.visualstudio.com/)
-* Download the version based on the System you are on: Mac, Windows, or Linux
+* Download the version based on the System you are on: Mac, Windows, or Linux.
+It should look like the image below
 ![Image](Vscode.png)
+* Once you are done with this and you open VsCode the resulting screen should pop up

 ## Remotely Connecting ##
 * Open your terminal and run the following command: ssh cs15lwi23zz@ieng6.ucsd.edu  with the zz being specific to your student account